 Use feeders designed to keep seed off the ground, as bird seed attracts turkeys and other wild animals.
 Turkeys and other animals feeding on the seed may excrete in the seed pile and spread disease to others.
 Clean up any spilled bird seed each day.
 Remove feeders in the spring, as there are plenty of natural foods available for all birds.

 You can harass turkeys searching for food in your gardens with loud noises, water sprayed from a hose, or a leashed dog.
 Netting can also be used to exclude turkeys from gardens.
 In agricultural settings, scare devices may be effective.

 Don't let turkeys intimidate you

 Wild turkeys that become accustomed to humans and human-associated foods, like bird seed, are likely to lose their fear of people and can cause damage or attempt to dominate people.
 Once bold behavior is established, it can be very difficult to change.
 Don’t hesitate to scare or threaten a bold, aggressive turkey with loud noises, swatting with a broom or water sprayed from a hose.
 A dog on a leash is also an effective deterrent.

 Turkeys that repeatedly challenge or attack people may ultimately have to be destroyed.
-Keep turkeys wild to avoid these consequences.
+To avoid these consequences, remember to remove all food sources and help keep turkeys wild.
 It is rarely an option to trap and relocate nuisance turkeys.

 Cover windows and shiny objects